Ghini/ghini.desktop/doc/gui-test-plan.md

 doc/gtk-smoke-checklist.md
 ```

+A broader, promise-level audit (not scoped to this release) is maintained
+separately in `doc/functional-promises-audit.rst`.

 Manual-only checks should be converted to guided or automated tests only when
 the workflow is important enough to justify maintenance.